kstrafe/Cxy-v0.1.0-draft.1/README.md

 Uses: void.

 Description:
-Puts the current character after the number given as a register into the drf register.
+Puts the current character _at_ the number given as a register into the drf register.

 	cntnt: "t|his |is data"
 	> drf ptr